ananthakumaran/fdb/README.md

 It's recommended to use a single db instance everywhere unless multiple db with different set of options are required.
-There are no performance implications with using a single db instance as none of the method calls are serialized either via locks or GenServer et al.
+There are no performance implications with using a single db instance as none of the method calls are serialized either via locks or GenServer et al. Refer `FDB.Database.set_coder/2` if you want to use multiple coders.

 Any kind of interaction with Database requires the usage of `t:FDB.Transaction.t/0`.
 There are two ways of using transaction